rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 You can use these metadata entries to declare configuration properties for your
 plugin:

-For each configuration property you want to define, declare:
+Create a `config` entry in each provider definition, containing a sequence of map entries for each configuration property you want to define.
+In the map entry include:

-* `config.X.type` - The type of property.
+* `type` - The type of property.
 Must be one of:
     * `String`
     * `Boolean` must be "true" or "false"
     * `Integer`
     * `Long`
     * `Select` must be on of a set of values
     * `FreeSelect` may be one of a set of values
-* `config.X.name` - Name to identify the property
+* `name` - Name to identify the property
-* `config.X.title` - Title to display in the GUI (optional)
+* `title` - Title to display in the GUI (optional)
-* `config.X.description` - Description to display in the GUI (optional)
+* `description` - Description to display in the GUI (optional)
-* `config.X.required` - (true/false) if true, require a non-empty value (optional)
+* `required` - (true/false) if true, require a non-empty value (optional)
-* `config.X.default` - A default value to use (optional)
+* `default` - A default value to use (optional)
-* `config.X.values` - A comma-separated list of values to use for Select or FreeSelect.
+* `values` - A comma-separated list of values to use for Select or FreeSelect.
 Required for Select/FreeSelect.

-Where X is a number starting at `1`, up to the number of configuration properties you want.

 When your script is invoked, each configuration property defined for the plugin will be set as `config.NAME` in the data context passed to your script (see below).